MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/upgrade-omni-channel.md

 ms.custom:
 ---

-# Upgrade Omni-channel Engagement Hub
+# Upgrade Omnichannel for Customer Service

-Upgrade to the latest version of Omni-channel Engagement Hub to unlock the benefits of new features.
-You can now upgrade to the latest release of Omni-channel Engagement Hub from the **Manage Instances** page in **Dynamics 365 Admin Center**.
+Upgrade to the latest version of Omnichannel for Customer Service to unlock the benefits of new features.
+You can now upgrade to the latest release of Omnichannel for Customer Service from the **Manage Instances** page in **Dynamics 365 Admin Center**.

-See [What's new in Omni-channel Engagement Hub](https://go.microsoft.com/fwlink/?linkid=2083527) to learn about the new features in the latest release.
+See [What's new in Omnichannel for Customer Service](https://go.microsoft.com/fwlink/?linkid=2083527) to learn about the new features in the latest release.

-Follow these steps to upgrade Omni-channel Engagement Hub:
+Follow these steps to upgrade Omnichannel for Customer Service:

 1. Log in to the [Dynamics 365 Admin Center](https://admin.microsoft.com/adminportal/home#/homepage).